Is Vegan Healthy? Beyond meat, Impossible Burger and Modern Plant Based Foods

 Is plant-based meat healthy?
 Not always, but are Beyond burgers changing the game?

-I have to admit, this burger took me by suprise.
+I have to admit, this burger took me by surprise.
 Processed foods are often packed with undesirable, unhealthy additives and often sugar.
 But Beyond burgers seem to have taken this into account...

 Ingredients: Water, Pea Protein*, Expeller Pressed Canola Oil, Refined Coconut Oil, Rice Protein, Natural Flavors, Dried Yeast, Cocoa Butter, Methylcellulose, Contains 1% or Less: Potato Starch, Salt, Potassium Chloride, Beet Juice Color, Apple Extract, Pomegranate Concentrate, Sunflower Lecithin, Vinegar, Lemon Juice Concentrate, Vitamins and Minerals (zinc sulfate, niacinamide [vitamin B3], pyridoxine hydrochloride [vitamin B6], cyanocobalamin [vitamin B12], calcium pantothenate)